 \section{The Infinity Adjoint Action}

-In Example \ref{ex:adjFun}, we saw the equivariant action functionals associated to an $L_\infty$-algebra acting on itself via the adjoint and the dg-adjoint action.
-These actions were functionals on two copies of fields and we typically view the fields coming from the $L_\infty$-algebra which is doing the action as ``background fields."
+In Example \ref{ex:adjFun}, we saw the equivariant action functional associated to an $L_\infty$-algebra acting on itself via the dg-adjoint action.
+This action was a functional on two copies of fields and we typically view the fields coming from the $L_\infty$-algebra which is doing the action as ``background fields."
 When we charge our system with respect to a zero background field, we would like to recover our original action coming from the cyclic $L_\infty$-algebra which is being acted upon.
-Neither the adjoint nor the dg-adjoint action accomplishes this wish, but there is a third action which does: the \emph{infinity adjoint action}.
+The dg-adjoint action fails to accomplish this wish, but there is a third action which does: the \emph{infinity adjoint action}.

 Returning to our running example where $\cM := \Omega^\ast (M, \fg)$, for $M$ a closed oriented 3-manifold and $\fg$ a semi-simple Lie algebra, for the infinity adjoint action, we will have an equivariant action functional